-The reason why the levels of hazardous chemicals that conveyor belts contain are such a cause for concern is twofold.
+The reason why the levels of hazardous chemicals used to make conveyor belts is such a cause for concern is twofold.
 Firstly, there are the proven harmful effects that 'substances of very high concern' (SVHC's) can have on humans and the environment.
-Secondly, and equally importantly, there is an ever-growing list of substances still under research that are suspected by scientists to have potential harmful effects.
-Sadly, history is littered with examples of substances (asbestos, for example) that were thought to be safe at the time but ultimately proved to have seriously damaging effects.
+Secondly, and equally important, there is an ever-growing list of substances still under research that are suspected by scientists to have potential harmful effects.
+Sadly, history is littered with examples of substances (asbestos for example) that were thought to be harmless at the time but ultimately proved to have seriously damaging long-term effects.